Psychospiritual Astrology: An Introductory Outline

 In this (age old) quest, the self inherits and develop habits to avoid whatever produces feelings of vulnerability—painful emotions, unwanted thoughts, and the people/situations that produce these emotions/thoughts.
-These habits are rooted self-interested motivations that operate at the level of lived experience (i.e., beneath the level of our reflective awareness).
+These habits are rooted in self-interested motivations that operate at the level of lived experience (i.e., beneath the level of our reflective awareness).
 These self-interested motivations affect what we perceive, think, feel, and how we act—whether we like it or not, thus closing off domains of possible experience.
 In other words, this basic yearning is the origin of habits that prevent full engagement in/with life.

 Moderating this basic yearning and its attendant habits is essentially a process of re-habituation, un-doing, forgetting.
 Processes of re-habituation require awareness and courage—a willingness to actively turn toward one’s own lived experience and be open to noticing something new (without any commitments to what said noticing might/will look/feel/be like).
 It requires openness—an openness as close to ‘unconditional’ as possible.

 Perception itself is always already radically situated.
 And a failure to understand the terms of one’s situation doesn’t permit (what we experience as self-determined) re-habituation; it doesn’t permit the freedom to transform your situation.
 In other words, radical openness is an irrevocably embodied openness—it is the openness of a situation.
 It is the openness not of the mind but of the heart, unmoved by the self-interest of the habitual self.

 But this task is not purely an intellectual one; studying the depths of your inner life alone is insufficient to live freely.
 Complete engagement in/with life requires confronting the anxious uncertainty of opening the heart, opening to those situations in life that one is inclined to avoid.
-For this reason, classical eastern spiritual traditions provided practices for the cultivation of this primary re-habituation, practices that encouraged such qualities as attentional stability and generosity.
+For this reason, classical eastern spiritual traditions provided practices for this primary re-habituation, practices that encouraged such qualities as attentional stability and generosity.